 Full Name: Oswaldo Baptista Fadda

 Lineage: Mitsuyo Maeda > Luis França > Oswaldo Fadda

 Favourite Technique: His school was famous for using footlocks

 Association/Team: Academia FADDA

 Oswaldo Fadda Biography

 The event had good media coverage, which had a double effect.
-While the victories gave Oswaldo’s team notoriety (and more students) it also brought the interest of all the hard men of the nearby cities who would often stop by Fadda’s academy to issue challenges to Master Oswaldo and his students.
-These challenges gained such proportions that Master Fadda decided to start taking one day off the week where he closed the doors of the academy to fight any challengers.
+While the victories gave Oswaldo’s team notoriety (and more students) it also brought the interest of all the hard men of the nearby towns, who would often stop by Fadda’s academy to issue challenges to Master Oswaldo and his students.
+These challenges gained such proportions that Master Fadda decided to start taking one day off from the weekly schedule, where he closed the doors of the academy to fight any challengers.
 It is said that jiu jitsu never lost a fight.

 Oswaldo Fadda spent the rest of his days in his hometown of Bento Ribeiro, like the humble man he was, with his students and his family.
-With age he started suffering from Alzheimer’s disease struggling with the illness for years.
-He finally succumbed to bacterial pneumonia in April 2005, he was 84 years old.
+With age he started suffering from Alzheimer’s disease.
+Struggling with the illness for years, he finally succumbed to bacterial pneumonia in April 2005, at 84 years of age.